Classification of smooth embeddings of 4-manifolds in 7-space, I

+In the previous version of this paper the Retraction Lemma has the orientability assumption instead of the simply connectedness.
+The proof was incorrect, see the previous footnote.
+The statement was also false [CS].} }

-{\it Proof (suggested by a referee).} Denote $A:=\xi(N_0\times S^2)$.
-Since the framing $\xi$ is unlinked, the inclusion $A\to C_f$ extends to a map $A\cup\Con(N_0\times*)\to C_f.$ By the Alexander duality and the Mayer-Vietoris sequence this map induces a homology isomorphism.
+{\it Proof.} Denote $A:=\xi(N_0\times S^2)$ and identify $N_0$ with $\xi(N_0\times*)$.
+Since the framing $\xi$ is unlinked, the inclusion $A\to C_f$ extends to a map $A\cup\Con N_0\to C_f.$ By the Alexander duality and the Mayer-Vietoris sequence this map induces a homology isomorphism.
 Hence by the relative Hurewicz Theorem this map is a homotopy equivalence.